What do you think would happen if you knocked on a stranger’s door and offered to write them a poem?

-Aware that poetry isn’t a proper job, Rowan McCabe decided to create his own and became the world’s first Door-to-Door Poet.
-Knocking on strangers’ doors, he asks what is important to them; he then goes away and writes a poem about this, free of charge, before bringing it back and performing it on their doorstep.
+Door-to-Door Poetry is a project invented by Rowan McCabe.
+It lasted from 2015-2020.
+Starting in his home town of Newcastle upon Tyne, Rowan began knocking on strangers’ doors and asking what is important to them; he then went away and wrote a poem about this, free of charge, before bringing it back and performing it on their doorstep.

-Through this bold and arguably stupid act, he’s trying to prove that anyone can enjoy poetry and that strangers aren’t as scary as they’re made out to be.
-The project has been featured in the Guardian, on BBC Breakfast and was named ‘Best of Today’ on Radio 4.
+Through this bold and arguably stupid act, Rowan was trying to prove that absolutely anyone can enjoy poetry and that strangers aren’t as scary as they’re made out to be.
+The project was funded by Arts Council England and was featured in the Guardian, on BBC Breakfast and on NPR.

 Rowan also performs on stages as well as doorsteps and has appeared at Glastonbury Festival and the Royal Albert Hall.
 To find out more about him visit www.rowanthepoet.com